kbmair/kbmair/README.md

 ## 👨‍💻 About Me

-Data Analyst and Data Engineer with a passion for transforming raw data into meaningful insights and building efficient data pipelines.
+Software Engineer and Data Analyst with a passion for transforming raw data into meaningful insights and building efficient applications.
 I leverage my expertise in SQL, Python, and data engineering tools to optimize data workflows and enable data-driven decision-making.
 Dedicated to continuous learning, I strive to stay at the forefront of analytics and data engineering to drive innovative, real-world solutions.

 ## 📊 Skills